Open until 5pm, call free on 0800 531 6027

 Before deciding on equity release, consider factors such as the impact on your estate, the potential effect on means-tested benefits, interest rates and the long-term implications for your estate.
 Seeking advice from one of our equity release advisers can provide you with a comprehensive understanding of how it could help you reach your later life finance goals.

-Yes, you can move house if you have an equity release plan.
+Yes, you can move house if you have a lifetime mortgage.
 Most equity release plans are portable, meaning you can transfer them to a new property.
 However, the new property will need to meet the criteria set by the equity release provider.
 This may involve a revaluation and adjustments to your plan based on the new property's value and location.

 If you are unable to port your lifetime mortgage to the new property it will need repaying when you move and may be subject to an early repayment charge.